How Much Compensation Can I Claim For Professional Negligence JY Update January 2021

 If you have been the victim of professional negligence, but lack the financial resources to pursue a compensation claim by paying a solicitor, then there may be another option.
 Many solicitors offer to take on a valid compensation claim under a No Win No Fee agreement.
 This is also sometimes referred to as a Conditional Fee Agreement (CFA).

-What this means, is that the solicitor will take on your case, and carry out all of the legal functions to pursue the compensation claim, without charging anything up front, or across the life cycle of the claim.
+What this means, is that the solicitor will take on your case, and carry out all of the legal functions to pursue the compensation claim, without charging anything upfront, or across the life cycle of the claim.

 Once the claim has been completed, the client only pays the solicitors fee if the case was won.
 If no compensation was awarded, the client doesn’t pay the solicitor anything.
 In effect, the solicitor is betting on the fact that they can win the claim for compensation.

-In the event of an amount of compensation being awarded, the solicitor will levy legal fees of no more that 25% of the overall amount of money that was awarded.
+In the event of an amount of compensation being awarded, the solicitor will levy legal fees of no more than 25% of the overall amount of money that was awarded.
 This means that the client will always receive at least 75% of the compensation amount.

 However, it should be noted that in some cases, there may be additional fees that need to be paid once the case is over.
 A good legal firm will always warn of these potential costs, and offer to help the client find ways to mitigate them.